 The 13th Halloween of Crossbones, on 31st October 2010, completed a magical cycle.
 As Crow called out the Goose blessing at the gates, a chevron of five wild geese flew directly over the graveyard.

 From 2011 to 2014, as The Halloween of Crossbones took a break, the Samhain observances were made at the October vigil.
-The Halloween of Crossbones returned in 2015.
+The Halloween of Crossbones was revived in 2015 and 2016.
 The performance featured a procession led by Wolf’s Head And Vixen, the Border Morris dance troupe, culminating in them ‘dancing with the dead’ on the Crossbones burial ground.